edgexfoundry/edgex-docs/docs_src/microservices/device/services/device-rest/GettingStarted.md

 The `commandName` is appended to the `Path` parameter (in example above) to construct the desired endpoint on the end device.

 A GET command sends a new http GET request to the end device.
-The response received from end device is type validated and sent as response to the GET command.
+The response received from end device is type validated and sent as the response to the GET command.

 A SET command sends a new http PUT request to the end device containing the body from the received SET command.
 The end device response status code is sent in response to the SET command.

 ## AutoEvents

 Auto events are supported for  resources on end devices that support commanding.
-See [AutoEvents](../../details/AutoEvents.md) section for more details on enable and using AutoEvents.
+See [AutoEvents](../../details/AutoEvents.md) section for more details on enabling and using AutoEvents.